lumigo-io/opentelemetry-python-distro/CONTRIBUTING.md

 1. Run the setup script: `python setup.py develop`.
 1. Run `pre-commit install` in your repository to install pre-commit hooks

+### MacOS Users

+Psycopg2 cannot be installed without the `pg_config` executable available, for which you'll need to install `postgres`.

+You can do this with `brew update && brew install postgresql`.

+It might be necessary to throw in a `brew tap homebrew/core` along the way.

+### PyCharm Users

-**Note**: If you are using pycharm, ensure that you set it to use the virtualenv virtual environment manager.
+If you are using pycharm, ensure that you set it to use the virtualenv virtual environment manager.
 This is available in the menu under `PyCharm -> Preferences -> Project -> Interpreter`

 ## Running the test suite